ioccc-src/winner/2020/kurdyukov3/README.md

 How well can you raed porg.c, C prgoarm that is in the shpae of an SD card (or is it a pnuch crad)?

+There is an alternate version of this code in `prog.alt.c` where the main code is a macro.
+To compile this alternate version:

+    make alt

+Use `prog.alt` as you would `prog` above.

 ## Author's comments:

 ### Letter Mixer ###

 Compile and try this: